If you are thinking about finding spiritual delight away from all the worries the day to day life imposes upon you, the tour package will suit you… !

 Rameswaram is the abode of one of the 12 Jyothirlingas of India.
 It is also considered one among the four most sacred pilgrim centers of India.
 They are Rameswaram in the South, Badrinath in the North, Puri in the East and Dwaraka in the West.
 Among these, Rameswaram is dedicated to Shiva, while the other three are dedicated to Vishnu.

 Kanyakumari has been named after the Goddess Kanyakumari Amman who is the popular deity of the area.
 Legend has it that the Goddess Parvati in one of her incarnations as Devi Kanniya did penance on one of the rocks of this land’s end to obtain the hand of Lord Shiva.

 The town of Kanyakumari is geographically a Cape, and it was known earlier as Cape Comorin.
 Since ancient times, Kanyakumari District has consisted of two geographical areas, known locally as Nanjilnadu and Idainadu.
-The etymologists interpret the word Nanjilnadu as the country (‘nadu’) where there were (and still has) several agriculture plantations and fields.
-Nanjilnadu is mentioned in old Tamil literature as a rich agrarian area, where the town of Kottar, (today, a locality in Nagercoil) as a major commercial centre.
+The etymologists interpret the word Nanjilnadu as the country (‘Nadu’) where there were (and still has) several agriculture plantations and fields.
+Tamilnadu is mentioned in old Tamil literature as a rich agrarian area, where the town of Kottar, (today, a locality in Nagercoil) as a major commercial center.

-At the Southern most tip of India, where the Arabian Sea, the Indian Ocean and the Bay of Bengal meet, lies Kanyakumari, an important pilgrim centre.
-The beach itself is a beautiful sight with multi-coloured sand.
+At the Southernmost tip of India, where the Arabian Sea, the Indian Ocean and the Bay of Bengal meet, lies Kanyakumari, an important pilgrim center.
+The beach itself is a beautiful sight with multi-colored sand.
 There is a lighthouse from where one can get a panoramic view.